AlexNexton/MS1-OneArena/README.md

 * I used https://validator.w3.org/ to test each page and the CSS.

-* I used the 'Audit' option in Google Dev tools to make sure the site was running efficiently.
+* I used the 'Audit' option in Google Dev Tools to make sure the site was running efficiently.

-* I sent the live link to friend and family members to see if it was mobile ready and changed any error one of the users or myself found.
+* I sent the live link to friends and family members to see if it was mobile ready and changed any error one of the users or myself found.

 * I tested the site on Google Chrome, FireFox and Internet Explorer.